buqhek/power_outages_analysis/README.md

 An interesting observation is that the distribution of outages in this visualization could possibly be normally distributed, or at least looks like it, with a peak reported number of outages in August of 2011.

+Below is a choropleth map of the United States, visualizing the number of outages between the years of 2000 and 2016.

  <iframe
  src="assets/htmls/map.html"
  width="800"